 If you've got a mobile device, there are plenty of apps out there - but it's hard to know which ones work best and which just take up space on your screen.
 This guide will help you know the difference - the best of them are not only free but can make your Disneyland trip more fun.

-If you're flying in for yrou Disneyland trip, you can use Kayak.com to compare the prices of all the airlines at once.
+If you're flying in for your Disneyland trip, you can use Tripadvisor to compare the prices of a bunch of airlines at once.
 You may also want to see what kind of deals Southwest offers on air and hotel packages.
 Besides flying to lots of California airports, they're quite possibly the most customer-friendly airline around with no extra charges for checked bags among their most desirable policies.